beurdouche/tls13-spec/draft-ietf-tls-tls13.md

        } Certificate;

 certificate_request_context
-: If this message is in response to a CertificateRequest, the value of certificate_request_context in that message.
-Otherwise (in the case of server authentication), this field SHALL be zero length.
+: If this message is in response to a CertificateRequest, this field contains the value of certificate_request_context in that message.
+Otherwise (in the case of server authentication) this field SHALL be zero length.

 certificate_list
 : This is a sequence (chain) of CertificateEntry structures, each